Saturday, September 11, 2021

 Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

-Option 1: Rocket Launch only: Newly register Scouts can attend the rocket launch only on Saturday at 12:00 pm or 5:00 pm.
-This event is free; please RSVP so we will have an engine for your rocket onsite.
+Option 1: Rocket Launch only: Newly register Scouts who only want to launch their rocket can stop by on Saturday at 12:00 pm or 5:00 pm.
+There is no charge to launch the rocket; please RSVP so we will have an engine for your rocket onsite.

-Option 2: Cuboree and Rocket Launch: Cuboree is a fun, exciting weekend event for Cub Scouts and their families.
+Option 2: Cuboree and Rocket Launch: Newly registered Scouts can attend the cuboree and also launch their rocket.
+Cuboree is a fun, exciting weekend event for Cub Scouts and their families.
 Cub Scouts and their families can camp on Friday and Saturday nights with their pack or just attend the Saturday activities.
 The event registration includes program supplies, camping fees, and a patch.
 There is no onsite registration.
 Newly registered Scouts can also launch their rocket.

 What to Bring